 Food Safety Is Not Optional

 The chemistry here matters and you need to get it right.
+The method you use is determined by the pH of what you’re canning, and there is no flexibility on this.

 Do not use untested recipes from the internet or your grandmother’s water bath method for green beans.
 Use tested recipes from the USDA Complete Guide to Home Canning (available free at nchfp.uga.edu) or the Ball Blue Book.
 Tested recipes specify processing times that have been validated for safe heat penetration through specific jar sizes and food densities.
 A different jar size or a denser pack requires a different processing time.